TomGuter/SystemOperation-GradesSystem/README.md

-Give a grade for each student by checking if its compiled file output returns the expected output.
+Check inside each student folder for its compiled file and give a grade for each one of them by checking if its compiled file output returns the expected output.
 (C, Linux) 2023